angrybacon/doomsday-wiki/markdown/articles/2023/03/01/megacy.md

   spot where I wanted it.
 I find it's generally a weak card, and I like my sideboard cards to be more impactful.
 I'm thinking of changing the Deep Analysis in the main for a Thoughtseize.
-Then in the sideboard go down 1 Duress, 1 CoV and 1 Island, and add 2 removal spells (:Card[Fatal Push] / :card[Slaughter Pact] / :card[Snuff Out]) and 1 :card[Hurkyl's Recall].
+Then in the sideboard go down 1 Duress, 1 CoV and 1 Island, and add 2 removal spells (:card[Fatal Push] / :card[Slaughter Pact] / :card[Snuff Out]) and 1 :card[Hurkyl's Recall].

 ## Sign-Off